A reflection on the past and a vision for the future

 For more than 140 years, from our beginnings as the Madison Business Board in 1869, the Chamber has given voice to businesses in the region.
 See how we got here and how the Chamber is moving Greater Madison forward into the future.

 - Association renamed Madison Chamber of Commerce and members elect Arthur Towell as president.

 - Madison Chamber of Commerce, Madison Associations, Inc., and Madison and Wisconsin Foundation merge and rename as Madison Chamber of Commerce and Foundation.

 - The Chamber holds its first Annual Dinner.

 - Chamber renamed Greater Madison Chamber of Commerce to encompass the entire Madison metropolitan area.

 - Two new organizations emerge from the Chamber:

 - Its Convention and Promotion Division spins off as the Greater Madison Convention & Visitors Bureau.

-- The Central Madison Council launches to revitalize downtown and promote it as a place to shop, live, work and play.
+- The Central Madison Council launches to revitalize downtown and promote it as a place to shop, live, work and recreate.